iotaledger/ec.ixi/README.md

 - Enter the hash displayed in your **Transfer** section into the **branch** and the **trunk** field and click on **issue**.
 - When clicking on the **markers** button of the same actor under **Cluster**, you should now see one entry with a confidence of `0.05`.
 - Click on the **status** button of the transfer in **Transfers**, the confidence should now be positive.
 When going on **details**, you should see one entry with `0.05`.
+- Keep clicking the **tick** button of any actors controlled by you.
+This should slowly let the confidence converge towards 1.

+### Issuing a Double-Spend

+- From section **Cluster** change the balance of one of your addresses A by creating tokens.
+- In your **wallet** send a transfer spending all tokens from A to another address B.
+- Send a second transfer from A to a third address C. You can do this even after the first transfer confirmed by disabling "check for available balance".

 ## Disclaimer